Tickets Are Now On-Sale for the 2024 Rolex 24 At DAYTONA

 Fans can also catch the very first glimpse of the WeatherTech Championship on Jan.
 19 – 21 in the ROAR Before the Rolex 24 and see drivers and their cutting-edge machines test their skills around the track as they prepare for the big race.

-Fans can purchase their tickets to the 2024 Rolex 24 At DAYTONA at www.
+Fans can purchase their tickets to the 2024 Rolex 24 At DAYTONA at www.daytonainternationalspeedway.com or call 1-800-PITSHOP.
+Purchase of tickets to the Rolex 24 also includes admission to the ROAR Before the Rolex 24 as well.